morpho-org/morpho-data-structures/README.md

 # Morpho Data Structures 🦋

 This repository contains the data structures that are used in Morpho's matching engine.
-The goal is to compare them in terms of security and gas consumption to find the best solution for the protocol and its users.
+The data structures are built to be secure and gas efficient.

 # Data structures